getify/foi-lang/Foi-Guide.md

 ...or to restructure so the lazy deferral only gets consumed within its immediate enclosing scope.

 This restriction reflects a broader **Foi** commitment: deferral doesn't quietly suspend executing functions (no deep continuations).
 The `def` section is the narrow, well-defined area of effect, and `Lazy@` operates within it.

+If what you wanted was a deferred computation that *does* travel -- something you can hand to another function and run whenever -- that's a different tool: see [Deferred Expressions](#deferred-expressions).

 #### Automatic Resolution + Errors